sackrin/schemaly/README.md

 ```

 ## Concepts
-FissionJS has a few concepts for handling schema structure and application of data to schema.
+Schemaly has a few concepts for handling schema structure and application of data to schema.
 There are a number of native classes which implement these concepts such as Field, Fields, Hydrate, Hydrated etc however you have the ability to create your own extensions.

 The process basically has two parts.
 First, the outlining of schemas which describe data structure relationships, allowed values and permissions.
 The second, allows from external data to be injected into the schema to product a hydrated set of objects that have additional information such as sanitized values, validation results and policy driven stripped out data.